odea-project/qAlgorithms/README.md

 Some things to keep in mind:
 * `qAlgorithms` can only process profile mode data at this point.
 We rely on uncertainty data generated during centroiding for following steps and have not found a way to esitmate them so far.
-The ability to process centroids will be added once that problem is solved
+The ability to process centroids will be added once that problem is solved.

 * Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using `qAlgorithms`.
 * If you do not specify which results you want, no output will be written when using the command line interface.